allegro/blog/_posts/2021-11-18-performance-evaluation-of-timeseries.md

 sort our data based on the field with time, we will need to index this field manually.
 It means, of course, that the benefits stemming from a lower disc usage and faster saving times will unfortunately diminish.

-Since we are talking about the use of disc space, let's check the data size:
+Since we are talking about the use of disc space, let’s check the data size:

 ```javascript
 db.getCollection('coll-ts').stats()